 Village meetings were held with the newly-qualified stove-makers.
 In these meetings the advantages of the new stoves and the offer of the "Ofenmacher" were explained and discussed.
 Through our stove builders and the Ol Pejeta community workers, we maintain regular contact with the communities and organize further meetings.

-Further training courses were held in 2015, 2018 and 2021 and a total of around 50 stove builders were trained.
+Further training courses were held in 2015, 2018 and 2021 and a total of around 50 stove builders were trained (full list of all training courses in Kenya).

 We are currently offering the Nepal stove and Jiko smart in parallel.
 The customer has the choice.
 There are indications that Jiko smart is increasingly replacing the clay stove.